Music Therapy (Master of Music Therapy)Offered by: Music Department

 Slippery Rock University's Master of Music Therapy offers:

-- A 36 or 48 credit hour blended program with a two year rotating curriculum
+- A 48 credit hour blended program with a two year rotating curriculum

-- A flexible and convenient blended format (interactive online classes and face-to-face intensives) ideal for working professionals and second career musicians
+- A flexible and convenient hybrid format (interactive online classes and face-to-face intensives) ideal for working professionals and second career musicians

-- Unique advanced music therapy training with a strong emphasis on multicultural, social justice, insight oriented, resource oriented approaches
+- Unique advanced music therapy training with a strong emphasis on culture, diversisty, ethics, and social justice throughout the curriculum

 - Courses taught by distinguished internationally recognized faculty

 Applicants to the master of music therapy program must have completed a bachelor's degree in music therapy (with a GPA of 3.00 or higher), including an internship in an approved program, or have completed a music therapy equivalency program, including completing a music therapy internship.
 Applicants to the equivalency master of music therapy program must have completed a bachelor's degree in music.
 (Students with a GPA below 3.0 may apply for conditional admission).